Amanda de Cadenet: Personal life

 De Cadenet was married to Duran Duran bassist John Taylor from 1991 until 1997.
-At the time of their marriage, according to de Cadenet herself, she was only 19 and pregnant.
+At the time of their marriage, according to de Cadenet herself, she was only 19, and pregnant, and sober, she subsequently sought recovery from alcohol, following their daughter's birth and their relocation to America.
 Taylor and de Cadenet have one daughter, Atlanta de Cadenet Taylor.

 In July 2006, she married guitarist Nick Valensi of American rock band the Strokes.
 Their twins were born in 2006.